 Algoma Central Corporation owns and operates the largest fleet of dry and liquid bulk carriers operating on the Great Lakes - St. Lawrence Waterway, including self-unloading dry-bulk carriers, gearless dry-bulk carriers and product tankers.
-Algoma also owns ocean self-unloading dry-bulk vessels operating in international markets and a 50% interest in various global joint ventures, which include a diversified portfolio of dry-bulk fleets operating internationally.
+Algoma also owns ocean-going self-unloading dry-bulk vessels operating in international markets and a 50% interest in several global joint ventures, which include a diversified portfolio of dry-bulk fleets operating internationally.

-In addition to its owned vessels, the Company provides operational management for three vessels; one owned by G3 Canada Limited and the other two (three commencing in 2020) by NovaAlgoma Cement Carriers ("NACC"), a related party.
+In addition to its owned vessels, the Company provides operational management for four vessels; one owned by G3 Canada Limited and the other three by NovaAlgoma Cement Carriers ("NACC"), a related party.

 The Company's executive offices are located in St. Catharines, Ontario.
-The Company employs approximately 1,600 people globally and has assets at December 31, 2019 of \$1,147,377 and 2019 revenues of \$567,908.
+The Company employs approximately 1,600 people globally and has assets at December 31, 2020 of \$1,223,096 and 2020 revenues of \$545,660.

 The Company reports the results of its operations for six business units or segments.
-The largest is the Domestic Dry-Bulk segment, which includes the Company's domestic dry-bulk carriers.
-This segment serves a wide variety of major industrial sectors, including iron and steel producers, aggregate producers, cement and building material producers, electric utilities, salt producers and agricultural product distributors.
+The largest is the Domestic Dry-Bulk segment, which includes the Company's Canadian dry-bulk carriers.
+This segment serves a wide variety of major industrial sectors, including iron and steel producers, aggregate producers, cement and building material producers, salt producers and agricultural product distributors.
 Algoma's customer base includes leading organizations in each market sector and service relationships are typically long-term in nature.